Move over, Black Friday: These are the best Singles Day 2019 deals available now

 Updated Nov.
-10 at 1:29 p.m.
-PT with the latest Singles Day and Veterans Day offers and deals.
+11 at 7:26 a.m.
+PT with the latest Singles Day and Veterans Day offers and deals available now.
+Most expire at the end of today.

 With almost $31 billion in retail sales last year alone, China's yearly 24-hour 11/11 Global Shopping Festival is now bigger than Thanksgiving, Black Friday, Cyber Monday and the weekend in between combined.
 Adobe Analytics predicts this year's five-day Thanksgiving weekend will drive about $29 billion in retail sales, both online and in-store.
 So, why have so few Americans even heard of Singles Day?